-Fun Facts about the Metro:
+Fun Facts about the Moscow Metro

-- The original excavation revealed the Metro would be very difficult to build, because of the soft makeup of the soil and the presence of underground water.
+- The original excavation revealed the Moscow Metro would be very difficult to build, because of the soft makeup of the soil and the presence of underground water.
 Just in one stretch, (between Sokolniki and Okhoty Ryad) there were four underground rivers.
 This is one reason why the stations are very deep.

 Though it had been planned and worked on since 1902, the vast majority of excavating, tunneling, concreting, and track laying was accomplished in a very concentrated amount of time, between 1933-1935.

-- The Metro officially employed a peak of 75,000 people in 1934, though it is thought that some of the labor force was augmented with prison labor.
+- The Moscow Metro officially employed a peak of 75,000 people in 1934, though it is thought that some of the labor force was augmented with prison labor.
 Almost all the excavation was done with hand tools.

 - During WWII the stations of the metro were sometimes used as an underground shelter.
 During the cold war, some areas were fitted with life-sustaining systems to be used as a nuclear bomb shelters.